FullStackWithLawrence/aws-rekognition/README.md

 ### Facial Recognition Index Workflow

 Deploys a URL endpoint for uploading an Image file to S3.
 S3 is configured to invoke a Lambda function on 'put' events.
-The Lambda function sends the image file to Rekognition, which will analyze the contents any facial features found, returning a [JSON file of this format](./doc/rekognition_index_faces.json).
+The Lambda function sends the image file to Rekognition, which will analyze the contents for any facial features found, returning a [JSON file of this format](./doc/rekognition_index_faces.json).
 Individual facial features are persistened in DynamoDB, and are searchable by Rekognition 'faceprint'.

 ![Facial Recognition Index Workflow](https://raw.githubusercontent.com/lpm0073/aws-rekognition/main/doc/diagram-index.png "Facial Recognition Index Workflow")